 (i) on a sign conspicuously posted stating “TERMS AND CONDITIONS ARE APPLIED TO GIFT

-CERTIFICATES/GIFT CARDS”; or (ii) conspicuously stated in an offer made by mail thus: “TERMS AND
+CERTIFICATES/GIFT CARDS”; or (ii) conspicuously stated in an offer made by mail thus: “TERMS AND CONDITIONS ARE APPLIED TO GIFT CERTIFICATES/GIFT CARDS

-I All advertisements or promotions for gift certificates shall include a notice in like or similar term to the following:
+All advertisements or promotions for gift certificates shall include a notice in like or similar terms to the following: “TERMS AND CONDITIONS ARE APPLIED TO GIFT CERTIFICATES/GIFT CARDS”.”
+Law of New York § 396-i(2-a)

-The terms and conditions of a gift certificate store credit shall be clearly and conspicuously stated thereon.
-Terms and conditions shall include the expiration date, whether any fees are assessed against the balance of the gift certificate, and whether a fee will be charged for the replacement of a gift certificate that is lost, stolen, or destroyed.
-Additional terms and conditions including, but not be limited to, policies related to refunds, warranties, changes in terms and conditions, assignment and waiver shall be conspicuously printed: (a) on the gift certificate; or (b) on an envelope or packaging containing the gift certificate, provided that a toll free telephone number to access the additional terms and conditions is printed on the gift certificate; or (c) on an accompanying printed document, provided that a toll free
+Additional terms and conditions including, but not limited to, policies related to refunds, warranties, changes in terms and conditions, assignment, and waivers shall be conspicuously printed: (a) on the gift certificate; or (b) on an envelope or packaging containing the gift certificate, provided that a toll-free telephone number to access the additional terms and conditions is printed on the gift certificate; or (c) on an accompanying printed document, provided that a toll-free telephone number to access the additional terms and conditions is printed on the gift certificate.
+Laws of New York §396-i(3)

 Gift Cards – Gift cards are covered under the definition of “gift certificate”.
 Laws of New York § 396-i(1)